 If the answer is yes.
 Then make the purchase and don’t feel bad (assuming you can actually afford it… meaning it’s not resulting in ongoing credit card debt).

 But If the Honest Answer is No, Then Find Something Better

-Understand that it’s not about suppressing your wants.
+It’s not about suppressing your wants.

-Focus on finding your Anything.
+Focus on finding your anything.

 Spend your money on the things you truly value.
 Then cut out all the other crap.

 If you’d like to learn more super practical ways to break the cycle of habitual spending, download the worksheet below to help prioritize the things you want.